daltn/dalton-blog/content/blog/setting-up.md

 ### Text Editor

 [VS Code](https://code.visualstudio.com/) is fantastic.
-I love the git tooling where I can clearly review all my changes before committing them and all of the fun extensions that are available.
+I love the git tooling where I can clearly review all my changes before committing them and the plethora of extensions that are available.

 Extensions: